IndexThePlanet/Logan/SRA_list.md

     awk -F',' '$4 == "\"9606\"" { print }' \
     > list_accessions_human.txt

-What this does, is stream a file from the Logan bucket that contains a list of all SRA accessions in Logan, along with some metadata extracted from the SRA (library type, organism name, organism tax ID, taxon rank, scientific name).
+What this does, is stream a file from the Logan bucket that contains a list of all SRA accessions along with a more convient set of metadata extracted from the SRA (library type, organism name, organism tax ID, taxon rank, scientific name).
 For other species, change 9606 in the command to the correct `tax_id`.
 See at the end of this document (SQL commands) for how file `sra_taxid.csv.zst`was generated.

 This gives you a list of SRA accessions that are annotated as belonging to that species.
 But of course, not all Logan contigs of those accession will be from that species, e.g. think of the contaminating viruses, bacteria, etc..

-## Cloud database method
+### Cloud database method

-The SRA metadata data can also be accessed via the cloud using Amazon Athena or Google BigQuery.
+The subsection above was a bit of a shortcut, because access to SRA metadata data is supposed to be via the cloud using Amazon Athena or Google BigQuery.
 Detailed instructions are provided here: https://www.ncbi.nlm.nih.gov/sra/docs/sra-cloud/

 As an alternative to Amazon Athena or Google BigQuery, you can use [DuckDB](https://duckdb.org/) (installation instructions [here](https://duckdb.org/docs/installation/?version=stable&environment=cli&platform=macos&download_method=direct)) to query SRA metadata stored as Parquet files in the cloud.
 This approach is simpler, as it does not require an account with a cloud provider, but it only provides the basic SRA metadata table and doesn't allow access to the taxonomy analysis table used in the example above (see the list of available columns [here](https://www.ncbi.nlm.nih.gov/sra/docs/sra-cloud-based-metadata-table/)).